-The goal in the long run is to integrate the suggestion scheme to the existing processes of the organization.
-It is important to maintain the high activity levels with active communication and regular campaigns.
+The goal in the long run is to integrate the suggestion scheme into the existing processes of the organization.
+It is important to maintain high activity levels with active communication and regular campaigns.
 As important is to track the suggestion box process flow lead times and react to slow processing.
-The best way to keep employees excited is to implement the best suggestions fast and communicate about the results regularly.
+The best way to keep employees excited is to implement the best suggestions fast and communicate the results regularly.

 Examples of ways to integrate with existing processes are